Unity-Technologies/ml-agents/docs/Training-Generalized-Reinforcement-Learning-Agents.md

 which maintains a dictionary mapping of string keys to sampler objects.
 The available samplers to be used for each `Reset Parameter` is available in the Sampler Factory.

-### Possible Sampler Types
+### Included Sampler Types

-The currently implemented samplers that can be used with the `sampler-type` arguments are:
+Below is a list of included `sampler-type` as part of the toolkit.

 * `uniform` - Uniform sampler
     *   Uniformly samples a single float value between defined endpoints.